Shapelet Discovery#

 This dataset is a motion capture time series that tracks the movement of an actors’ right hand and contains two classes:

-class, the actors leave their gun by their sides and, instead, they point their index fingers toward the target (i.e., without a gun) for approximately one second, and then return their hands to their sides.
+In the Gun class, the actors draw a physical gun from a hip-mounted holster, point the gun at a target for approximately one second, then return the gun to the holster, and relax their hands to their sides.
+In the Point class, the actors leave their gun by their sides and, instead, they point their index fingers toward the target (i.e., without a gun) for approximately one second, and then return their hands to their sides.
 For both classes, the centroid of the actors’ right hand was tracked to represent its motion.

-, and then, for each respective class, concatenate all of the individual samples into one long time series.
-Additionally, we establish a clear boundary for each sample (i.e., where a sample starts and ends) by appending a NaN
+Below, we’ll retrieve the raw data, split them into the gun_df and the point_df, and then, for each respective class, concatenate all of the individual samples into one long time series.
+Additionally, we establish a clear boundary for each sample (i.e., where a sample starts and ends) by appending a NaN value after each sample.
+This helps to ensure that all matrix profile computations do not return artificial subsequences that span across multiple samples:

 train_df = pd.read_csv("https://zenodo.org/record/4281349/files/gun_point_train_data.csv?download=1")